 - Edmonton’s beautiful River Valley is the longest stretch of connected urban parkland in North America!
 In fact, it is 22 times larger than New York City’s Central Park!

-- Another huge attraction in Edmonton is West Edmonton Mall, which holds many records for the city of Edmonton.
-Established in 1959 by the Ghermezian family (of Persian Jewish descent), the mall became the world’s largest all the way up until 2004, taking up 48 city blocks!
+- Another huge attraction in Edmonton is the West Edmonton Mall, which holds many records for the city of Edmonton.
+Established in 1981 by the Ghermezian family (of Persian Jewish descent), the mall became the world’s largest all the way up until 2004, taking up 48 city blocks!
 It still remains North America’s largest mall, which is super impressive considering the small size of Edmonton.
 The mall features more than 800 stores, a hotel, a theme park, a waterpark, an aquarium, mini-golf courses, a movie theatre, and a full-size NHL skating rink.
 Some of these attractions have also become world records, which we’ll talk about below.

 - Also located within West Edmonton Mall is one of the world’s largest indoor amusement parks, which is also home to the World’s largest triple loop indoor roller coaster – the Mindbender.
 Trust us, it’s crazy!